tfausak/tfausak.github.io/_posts/2013-02-17-testing-a-node-js-http-server-with-mocha.md

 Plus writing tests would allow me to refactor the code in the future and be confident that I didn't break anything.

-## Package

-I created [a simple Node package][2] that contains nothing more than an HTTP server and tests for it.
-The layout is pretty
-straightforward: `lib` contains the business logic, `bin` has the executable, and the tests live in `test`.

 ## Server

 The server isn't too complicated.
 It returns an HTTP 200 OK response